frozzare/CookieStore/Readme.md

     Name = "Eleonor"
 };

-// Save it and add some settings. nea.Save(user, new CookieOptions
+// Save it and add some options. store.Save(user, new CookieOptions
 {
     Expires = DateTime.Now.AddDays(1),
     HttpOnly = true